NobodyXu/concurrency_toolkit/README.md

 It will automatically start async runtime or call `loom::model` for you if required.

-However, unlike `maybe_async::maybe_async`, this proc macro cannot automatically removes `async`-related keywords for you, so you need to use wrappers provided by this crate.
+However, unlike `maybe_async::maybe_async`, this proc macro requires the function to not be declared as `async` due to implementation detail (`syn` doesn't provides an easy way to parse `async function), but it still can remove `async`-related keywords just like `maybe_async::maybe_async`.

 ## Feature